Supporting Analog Legacy Systems in Healthcare and Public Safety

 Security Built for Mission-Critical Environments

-When the Department of Defense or a state mental facility plugs in a recorder, there’s no room for error.
+When the Department of Defense or a state mental facility plugs in a recorder, there’s no room for error in government technology solutions and public safety environments.
 Data needs to be locked down, accessible only to authorized staff, and completely under the agency’s control.

 • STIG Hardening: We close unused ports and lock down systems to military-grade standards on our analog equipment so attackers can’t get a foothold.
 Many of our defense customers rely on this approach to meet strict compliance requirements.